FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation

-Firstly, we use a post-processing technique to improve the prediction results, where small undesirable clusters of voxels separated from the largest connection component may be over-segmented or the "holes" inside the liver may also be under-segmented.
-Table \ref{tabliver} shows the prediction results of different methods.
-Before post-processing, the proposed method achieves an a-DSC of 96.69\% (top-rank) with only 1.00M parameters, which is slightly higher than the second-ranked RSANet by 0.08\% in mean a-DSC score with only about 4\% as many parameters of RSANet, and further outperforms the third-ranked DMFNet by 0.28\%.
-Our method also obtains an a-SSD value of 4.04mm (ranked second) which is the same as RSANet (top-rank).
-Although 3D FAS-Unet has a lower mean a-Preci value than 3D ESPNet by 1.54\%, it has parameters that are 2.57M smaller.
+Firstly, we used a post-processing technique to improve the prediction results, where small undesirable clusters of voxels separated from the largest connection component may be over-segmented or the ``holes'' inside the liver may also be under-segmented. {Table \ref{tabliver}} shows the prediction results of different methods.
+Before~post-processing, the~proposed method achieved an a-DSC of 96.69\% (top-ranked) with only 1.00 M parameters, which is slightly higher than the second-ranked RSANet by 0.08\% in the mean a-DSC score with only about 4\% as many parameters as RSANet, and~further outperformed the third-ranked DMFNet by 0.28\%.
+Our method also obtained an a-SSD value of 4.04mm (ranked second), which is the same as RSANet (top-ranked).
+Although~3D FAS-UNet had a lower mean a-Preci value than 3D ESPNet by 1.54\%, it had 2.57 M fewer parameters.

-The a-DSC scores of all methods have been significantly improved by post-processing techniques.
-The 3D FAS-Unet achieves an a-DSC score of 97.11\% (ranks second), and follows the first-ranked 3D U-Net by 0.05\% in mean a-DSC with only 15\% as many parameters of 3D U-Net.
-Our method also obtains an a-SSD value of 1.16mm (top-rank), and it is better than 3D U-Net (ranked 2nd) and RSANet (ranked 3rd) by 0.07mm and 0.10mm, respectively.
-3D FAS-Unet achieves an a-Preci of 96.73\% which is lower than the 3D ESPNet and RatLesNetV2.
-Although 3D FAS-Unet ranked third in the parameter evaluation, all five metrics are better than HDC-Net and RatLesNetV2 with fewer parameters only the a-Preci value with post-processing is lower than that of RatLesNetV2.
+The a-DSC scores of all methods were significantly improved by post-processing techniques.
+The~3D FAS-UNet achieved an a-DSC score of 97.11\% (ranked second) and~followed the first-ranked 3D UNet by 0.05\% in the mean a-DSC with only 15\% as many parameters as 3D UNet.
+Our method also obtained an a-SSD value of 1.16 mm (top-ranked), and~it was better than 3D UNet (ranked 2nd) and RSANet (ranked 3rd) by 0.07 mm and 0.10 mm, respectively.
+The 3D FAS-UNet achieved an a-Preci of 96.73\%, which is lower than 3D ESPNet and RatLesNetV2.
+Although~3D FAS-UNet ranked third in the parameter evaluation, all five metrics were better than HDC-Net and RatLesNetV2 with fewer parameters; only the a-Preci value with post-processing was {lower} than that of RatLesNetV2.
 Thus, our method achieves a good balance between the number of parameters and segmentation performance.